gclef-cmu/music-arena/README.md

 The main front-end component is implemented in `frontend/gradio_web_server.py`.

-To make the front end publicly accessible, run the following command:
+To install the dependencies and make the frontend publicly accessible, run the following command:
 ```
 cd frontend
 pip install -r requirements-frontend.txt